davetayls/davetayls.github.com/_posts/2017-12-19-seccl-design-patterns-and-reusable-components.md

 postimage: /content/2017/12-seccl-patterns.jpg
 related: seccl
 categories:
+  - project
   - seccl
   - components
   - thoughts
   - architecture
 ---

 Planning out a large application can be a very daunting prospect, especially when it comes to considering all the ways in which it will be used.
 At [Seccl](https://seccl.tech), we break down our user interfaces and applications so that we are not just considering the pages.